Nonequational Stable Groups: The Criterion

 Now, aiming for a contradiction, assume $\varphi(x,y)\equiv \psi_1(x,y)\wedge\neg\psi_2(x,y)$, for some equations $\psi_1,\psi_2$, whence in particular $\neg\varphi(x,y)\equiv \neg\psi_1(x,y)\vee\psi_2(x,y)$.
 If there was some index $i_0$, such that $\models\psi_1(a_{i_0j},b_{i_0l})$ for all $j,l$, then for that row we would have $\neg\varphi(a_{i_0j},b_{i_0l})\leftrightarrow \psi_2(a_{i_0j},b_{i_0l})$ for all $j,l\leq n$, contradicting the fact that $\psi_2$ is an equation.
 Thus, for any index $i\leq n$, there exists some $j_i,l_i$ such that $\models\neg\psi_1(a_{ij_i},b_{il_i})$.
 Set $a_i:=a_{ij_i}, b_k:=b_{kl_k}$.
 Note that for $i\neq k$ we have $\models\varphi(a_i,b_k)$, whence

 contradicting the fact that $\psi_1$ is an equation. \end{proof}

 Our method provides a general criterion for proving that a first-order theory is nonequational, given in the following proposition.
 There, we will use the notion of a \demph{type} which is a maximally consistent set of formulas.
-For the purpose of this paper the reader unfamiliar with this notion can simply understand it as defining when two tuples are in the same orbit under the automorphism group of a given structure.
+We remark that two tuples in the same orbit under the automorphism group of the structure have the same type.
+For the applications of this paper, in Sections \ref{sec:freegroup} and \ref{sec:FreeProducts}, we will actually use elements in the same automorphism orbit, hence the reader unfamiliar with the notion of "having the same type" can, on first reading, substitute it with the stronger notion of "being in the same automorphism orbit".